 Will a TMJ Disorder go away on its own?

-TMJ issues typically only resolve themselves in very mild or temporary cases, and there is no way of predicting whether or not this will happen.
+TMJ issues typically only resolve themselves in very mild or temporary cases.
+There is no way of predicting whether or not this will happen.
 If your TMJ pain is persistent or long-term, it will not go away without medical intervention from a qualified TMJ dentist.

 Precision Orthotics (Splints and Night Guards)

-Treatment for TMD often includes Precision Orthotics of specific designs which can help correct poor bites, reduce muscle activity such as clenching and grinding, and decrease stresses at the TMJ.
-While Precision Orthotics are able to achieve a wider scope of relief, splints and night guards—acrylic appliances used to solely protect teeth— can offer additional relief.
+Treatment for TMD often includes Precision Orthotics of specific designs.
+These can help correct poor bites, reduce muscle activity such as clenching and grinding, and decrease stresses at the TMJ.
+While Precision Orthotics are able to achieve a wider scope of relief, splints and night guards can offer additional relief.
+Splints and night guards are acrylic appliances that solely protect teeth.
 We use digital technologies to help tailor appliances to each patient for the highest level of accuracy.

 Dental Sleep Appliances and Titration